FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

     ```
 ## Calibration

 In order to use the VIO you need to provide the correct intrinsic parameters for the camera and for the IMU.
 In addition, you need to provide the homogeneous transformation between the camera and the IMU.

-To do that, we have used the well established Kalibr tool.
+You can perform the calibration in the way you prefer, in our case we have used the well established Kalibr tool.
+To use the Kalibr calibration package Ros1 melodic is necessary.
+We used a docker container with ros1 melodic to run the code.

 ### Camera calibration (suggested)

-First of all, you need to create a ros bag where you must record the /cam0/image_raw and /imu0 topics.
+First of all, you need to create a rosbag where you must record the /cam0/image_raw and /imu0 topics.
 As mentioned in the kalibr guide, you need to capture a video of a calibration pattern (es. aprilgrid) while moving the drone to excitate the IMU along all the axes.

-Then, you have to convert the ros bag from the ROS2 format to the ROS1 format.
+Then, you have to convert the rosbag from the ROS2 format to the ROS1 format.
 You can use the rosbags utils:

+    ```bash
     pip install rosbags
     rosbags-convert --src [ROS2 BAG FOLDER PATH] --dst [ROS1 BAG FILE (.bag)]
+    ```

 After the recording, you need to run the Kalibr node to obtain the extrinsic parameters of the camera:

+1. write a param.yaml file with the information related to the camera and the calibration target:
+    ```bash
+    target_type: 'aprilgrid'
+    tagCols: 3
+    tagRows: 4
+    tagSize: 0.05
+    tagSpacing: 0.2
+        ```

+    ```bash
     rosrun kalibr kalibr_calibrate_cameras ...
+    ```

 The parameters will be insertend in a camchain.yaml file.